MIT recurring payments

 Then, create a payment form with this token.

-Example of a widget to enable or disable recurring payments
+Example of a widget with an option to enable or disable recurring payments

 Step 2.
-Save the token on successful payment
+Save the token

-If the payment is performed successfully (and the user enables recurring debiting when paying through the form), you will get the token in the webhook payment_finished
+If the payment is performed successfully (and the user enables recurring debiting when paying through the form), you will get the token in the payment_finished

 Webhook request body example